-In this article we look at SMS remarketing, with some examples and stats from brand campaigns.
+In this article we look at Cart Abandonment SMS remarketing, with some examples and stats from brand campaigns.

-Cart abandonment emails work by reminding shoppers of the contents of their abandoned carts, and the same principle can work using cart abandonment SMS messages.
+Cart abandonment emails work by reminding shoppers of the contents of their abandoned carts, and prompting them to return to checkout and complete a purchase.
+It’s a great tactic, and the same principle can work using SMS messages rather than emails.

-Users who have recently left the site without completing a purchase can be targeted with messaging encouraging to return to the site.
-With so many people now wedded to their mobile devices, an SMS message can drive an immediate response from users.
+Users who have recently left the site without completing a purchase can be targeted with SMS text messages encouraging them to return to the site.

 The immediacy of SMS is key here.
 Messages are opened on average within 90 seconds, compared to 90 minutes for email.
 SMS has an open rate of 98% with 90% of messages opened within three minutes.